Presumpscot River: Sources

 The Sebago Lake drainage basin includes the Crooked River draining Songo Pond south of Bethel, and the Bear River from Waterford through Long Lake.
 The basin is between the Saco River drainage basin to the west and the Androscoggin River drainage basin to the north and east.
 In addition to Sebago Lake's being its primary source, four significant tributaries of the river are the Pleasant River from Gray through Windham, the Little River from Buxton through Gorham, Mill Brook in Westbrook (which is an outlet of Highland Lake in Windham), and the Piscataqua River in Falmouth (which is an outlet of Forest Lake in Cumberland).
 An East Branch Piscataqua River flows separately into the Presumpscot main stem.
 The Presumpscot River drainage basin south of Sebago Lake is between the Royal River drainage basin to the east, and the Saco River and Stroudwater River drainage basins to the west and south, respectively.

 Little Sebago Lake originally drained westerly into Sebago Lake through Boody Meadow and Outlet Brook.
 An artificial outlet was constructed through a moraine at the south end of Little Sebago Lake as an early 19th-century water power diversion to the Pleasant River via Ditch Brook.
 On 4 June 1814, the diversion became enlarged by erosion as the lake level dropped 50 ft within a few hours, draining great quantities of water into the Pleasant River.
 The resulting flood swept away two mills and six bridges along the Pleasant and Presumpscot rivers as far downstream as South Windham.
 The erosion scar is bridged today by Maine State Route 115 east of North Windham.
 The level of Little Sebago Lake was partially restored by construction of a dam which failed with similar downstream damage on 7 May 1861, and has been subsequently rebuilt.

 Early industrial development

-Sawmills were built on the river during the 1660s.
-The first Maine paper mill was built on the river at Falmouth in 1731 by General Samuel Waldo.
+Sawmills were built on the river, at Presumpscott Falls in Falmouth, during the 1660s.
+The first Maine paper mill was built on the river in 1731 by General Samuel Waldo.